 training, and have established lasting contacts between institutions

+and government bodies.
 The most difficult part of any European project, as is amply

 demonstrated by the politicians, is that of bringing people together